 With over 18,000 km of coastline and one of the largest fishing fleets in Europe, the monitoring of marine activities combined with conservation of ecosystems and species in Greece is not a simple task.
-For over a decade, Archipelagos has been collecting data and monitoring important ecosystems of the region, assessing habitats and populations as well as the different factors impacting them.
+For almost 20 years, Archipelagos has been collecting data and monitoring important ecosystems of the region, assessing habitats and populations as well as the different factors impacting them.
 Knowledge acquired in this way enables us to develop successful, targeted management and conservation plans.

 The Greek seas support a rare biodiversity of marine fauna, including thousands of species of fish, invertebrates and marine mammals.
 Several species of dolphins, whales, sea turtles and sharks, as well as the endangered Mediterranean monk seals can be found in the eastern Aegean alone.
 Archipelagos’ researchers study these rare animals and analyze the effects of jellyfish blooms in the Greek waters.